RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/architecture.md

 sidebar_label: Architecture
 hide_table_of_contents: false
 sidebar_position: 2
-description: Quick Glance on the Core DAO's Underlying Architecture
+description: Quick Glance on the Core Chain's Underlying Architecture
 ---

-# Architecture of Core DAO
+# Architecture of Core Chain
 ---

 Core Chain, a Bitcoin-aligned EVM blockchain, represents a critical innovation for Bitcoin's integration into the decentralized finance (DeFi) space.
 This document outlines the architectural components of Core Chain, which is designed to function as a highly scalable smart contract platform that enhances Bitcoin’s utility without compromising its foundational principles.

-The Core DAO ecosystem is constructed upon a multifaceted and innovative blockchain architecture that ensures the network's security, scalability, and decentralization.
+The Core Chain ecosystem is constructed upon a multifaceted and innovative blockchain architecture that ensures the network's security, scalability, and decentralization.
 At the forefront is the CORE Consensus Engine which integrates the Satoshi Plus consensus mechanism, a hybrid system that utilizes the combined strength of Bitcoin miners and Core validators.

 ![component-diagram](../../../static/img/staoshi-plus/component-diagram.jpg)

-## CORE Consensus Engine
+## Core Consensus Engine
-The CORE Consensus Engine is the heart of the Core DAO, where consensus is achieved through a unique combination of Delegated Proof of Work (DPoW) and Delegated Proof of Stake (DPoS).
-This engine coordinates the intricate processes involving validators, relayers, and other network participants to maintain the blockchain's integrity and performance.
+The Core Consensus Engine is the heart of the Core Chain, where consensus is achieved through a unique combination of Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS) and Non-Custodial Bitcoin Staking.
+This engine coordinates the intricate processes involving validators, delegators, stakers, relayers, and other network participants to maintain the blockchain's integrity and performance.

 ### Satoshi Plus Consensus Mechanism

-Core Chain introduces a novel consensus mechanism known as Satoshi Plus, a hybrid model that blends Delegated Proof of Work (DPoW) with Delegated Proof of Stake (DPoS).
+Core Chain introduces a novel consensus mechanism known as Satoshi Plus, a hybrid model that blends Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS), and Non-Custodial Bitcoin Staking.
 This model is designed to leverage the existing Bitcoin mining infrastructure to secure a smart contract platform, thereby providing a symbiotic relationship between the two chains.

-#### Delegated Proof of Work
+#### Delegated Proof of Work (DPoW)
-- Bitcoin miners can participate in the DPoW by appending additional metadata in the `op_return` field of Bitcoin blocks.
+- Bitcoin miners can participate in the Satoshi Plus mechanism's DPoW part by appending additional metadata in the `op_return` field of Bitcoin blocks.
 This metadata includes the address of the Core Validator to whom they wish to delegate their hashing power, and the address for receiving CORE token rewards.
 - This mechanism allows miners to earn supplemental rewards in CORE tokens over and above their usual Bitcoin mining rewards, thus incentivizing their participation in the Core Chain ecosystem.

-#### Delegated Proof of Stake
+#### Delegated Proof of Stake (DPoS) and Non-Custodial Bitcoin Staking
 - CORE token holders can stake their tokens with Core Validators, participating directly in the blockchain’s security and governance.
 - BTC holders can stake their BTC on the Core network through non-custodial BTC staking and then delegate these to any Core Validators, participating directly in the blockchain’s security and governance.
 - Stakers receive CORE token rewards, aligning their interests with the overall health and security of the network.

 #### Major Components and Roles